cossacklabs/product-docs/acra/security-controls/zones.md

 1 0x44444444444444446A4B6A454374635242446B6D48564268
 0x2222222222222222554543320000002d116bab650305cf67209623ed3a134fd77bfecd0c9a95107450826e14f950fdd1dba73732872027042654000000000101400c00000010000000200000003f5fd06dbf8bf49be6a8b440ea54f01174934049fd563ce27ff0aafbe5ea9155588e1ddd0ce64804fe5ff347ae097e29dd007fcaa02a3548da568df83300000000000000000101400c00000010000000070000002273af944d98bcde697b914d98fea013b77a358a93959ddfee47858b75d2e86eb5f103
 ```

-AcraServer will process row by row, column by column.
-At first, it will try to match ZoneID until success.
+AcraServer processes database response row by row, column by column, matching them for ZoneIDs and AcraStruct or AcraBlock signatures.

-1. Try match `1`.
-It will fail because of invalid ZoneID begin tag `DDDDDDDD`.
-2. Try match `DDDDDDDDjKjECtcRBDkmHVBh` and if finds keys related with this ZoneID then it will remember until finish process row data.
-After that starts to match AcraStruct or AcraBlock signatures.
+1. Try matching `1`.
+This does not look like anything so AcraServer skips to the next column.

+2. Try matching `\x44444444444444446a4b6a45...`.
+This is a correct ZoneID header so AcraServer looks for associated keys.
+If zone keys are available, AcraServer will use them for processing the following columns of the same row.

-3. Try match `\x222222222222222255454332....` and recognize AcraStruct signature.
-After that loads Zone's private key and tries to decrypt AcraStructs.
-On success AcraServer will replace AcraStruct with decrypted data.
+3. Try matching `\x222222222222222255454332...`.
+This is a correct AcraStruct header so AcraServer will load the zone's private key and try to decrypt the AcraStruct.
+If successful, AcraServer will replace the AcraStruct in response with decrypted data.

+This is why the ZoneID column must precede the encrypted data column in SQL queries.

 #### Method 2 – ZoneID provided as a literal

+It is also possible to not store ZoneID in the database, but instead provide it from other source.
-At this case application will not store ZoneID in database and store it locally or get it from user's input.
-Our table in database will be changed.
+Application may store ZoneID locally or derive it from user's input.
-For PostgreSQL:
+In any case, the ZoneID is not stored in the database, only the encrypted data.
+The database schema may look like this for PostgreSQL:
 ```sql
 CREATE TABLE application_data (
  id SERIAL PRIMARY KEY,